Klimatbyran/klimatkollen-deprecated/README.md

 We'd also like to thank our current and former partners

-ClimateView, Klimatklubben.se, Researcher's Desk, Exponential Roadmap, WWF, We Don't Have Time, Våra Barns Klimat, Argand, StormGeo, Iteam, Precisit.
+ClimateView, Klimatklubben.se, Researcher's Desk, Exponential Roadmap, WWF, We Don't Have Time, Våra Barns Klimat, Argand, StormGeo, Iteam, Precisit, Climate AI Nordics.

 ## LICENSE